 Also knows as cholangiocarcinoma, bile duct cancer is not common and shouldn’t be confused with liver cancer or gallbladder cancer.
 The American Cancer Society estimates that about 8,000 people in the United States are diagnosed with bile duct cancer each year, but because bile duct cancer can be difficult to diagnose, that estimate may be low.

-Scripps bile duct cancer specialists are experts in diagnosing and staging bile duct cancer to develop the best course of treatment.
+Scripps MD Anderson bile duct cancer specialists are experts in diagnosing and staging bile duct cancer to develop the best course of treatment.
 Treatment also depends on whether a patient has other medical conditions, their age and their overall health.
 Learn more about symptoms, imaging and diagnostic testing and the stages of bile duct cancer below.

 Dedicated to providing the best bile duct cancer treatment possible, the Scripps Clinic Pancreas and Biliary Cancer Program is a multidisciplinary team of pathologists, radiation and medical oncologists, gastroenterologists, pancreaticobiliary surgeons, nurses and radiologists.
 Together, the team works to precisely diagnose and stage each patient’s cancer and develop personalized treatment plans.